thdoan/pretty-dropdowns/README.md

 `End`   | Jump to the last item in the drop-down menu.
 `PgUp`  | Go to the previous page of items.
 If there is no scrollbar, then this is the same as `Home`.
 `PgDn`  | Go to the next page of items.
 If there is no scrollbar, then this is the same as `End`.
 `Up`    | Highlight the previous item in the drop-down menu.
+If already on the first item, then highlight the last item.
 `Down`  | Highlight the next item in the drop-down menu.
+If already on the last item, then highlight the first item.
 `A`-`Z`<br>`0`-`9`<br>`Space` | If the drop-down menu is open, jump to the first item matching the key(s) pressed.
 Every time you press a key it will cycle through the matching items. **Hint:** if you type fast enough, it will try to find a match for everything you typed instead of just the first character.
 If the menu is closed and in focus, `Space` opens the menu (same as `Enter`).

 ## Accessibility